 Green tea plants take in nutrients during winter, and deliver the nutrients to the leaves as it blooms in spring time.
 Traditionally in Japan, the first day of the spring is February 4th and it is called Rissyun (literally translates to "spring stands up") and the 88th night is considered to be the best first day to pick green tea.
 It is believed that by consuming the tea leaves harvested on this day, a healthy year lays ahead of the consumer.
 Therefore, the first crops are popular gift items in Japan.

 Good for diet (High in Polyphenol, Catechin, EGCG Element)

 Reduces absorption activity in stomach (High in and Gallic acid)

 0 Cholesterol, 0 Sodium

-Low in Caffeine (34mg per cup - third of coffee)
+Low in caffeine (34mg per cup, equal to one-third cup of coffee)